nealcaren/SOCI101/_sources/syllabus/staff.md

 -------------------
 ![](../images/stoutbet.png)

 Bethany Stoutamire is a teaching assistant for the course.
-She is a PhD student in the Department of Sociology at UNC-Chapel Hill and a pre-doctoral trainee at the Carolina Population Center.
-She earned her BA in sociology with a minor in biological sciences from the University of Nebraska-Lincoln.
-Her research interests include aging, family formation, natural disasters, and survey research methodology.
-When not taking classes or conducting research, Bethany enjoys reading, baking, and Pilates.
-Pronouns: she/her

 Katherine Tait
 -------------------